Scroll down to see what's available.

 If you are an organisation and would like your staff to take the modules as CPD (at a discounted price) click here.

-If you completed the D34 or V1 Internal Quality Assurance Award many years ago, and you need to demonstrate that you are now working at the current TAQA assessment and quality assurance standards, you can work through these modules and then complete the self-assessment grid to evidence the current requirements.
+If you completed the D34 or V1 Internal Quality Assurance Award many years ago, and you need to demonstrate that you are now working at the current quality assurance qualification content, you can work through these modules and then complete a self-assessment grid as evidence of the current requirements.

 You will receive a downloadable record of achievement upon completion.

 The modules include text, animations (narrated by me), videos, free downloadable resources, activities, a quiz, and a reading & website list.

 They will take approximately 1-3 hours each (depending upon the content and how fast you work).

 You will have access to an exclusive LinkedIn group.

 If staff are taking these modules as CPD and are required to evidence their practice of the current qualification's requirements, they can complete a 'self-assessment grid' to prove this to employers and external quality assurers.

 briefly cover all the learning outcomes and assessment criteria of the three units in the Level 4 IQA qualification.
 They are ideal to help you find out about an IQA role, update your IQA knowledge, or support you towards taking the IQA qualification.